MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-general.md

 * **Email** – Send mass emails to your targeted users with the platform link.
 * **Social Media** – Share details of the platform on your social media pages such as Facebook and WhatsApp groups.
-* **Integrate with the existing portal** – You can integrate our platform with your existing application or portals.
+* **Integrate with the existing portal** – You can integrate the platform with your existing application or portals.

-#### How can I provide feedback on the Microsoft Community Training platform and request for new features?
+#### How can I provide feedback on Community Training and request for new features?

 Customers can contact us via [**HelpDesk**](https://go.microsoft.com/fwlink/?linkid=2104630) for any issues or new feature requests.
 Whenever we receive any feedback, we actively work to address the issue or prioritize the feature asked on the product roadmap.